 The impact of deportation on families of illegal immigrants residing in continents such as North America and Asia have been extensively studied by (Rojas et al., 2017; Fekete 2005 and Lovato et al., 2018)).
 However, taking into account the magnitude of the repatriation incidences in Europe, there is an astonishingly limited amount of legal research publications available that explores the problem from the family’s standpoint.
 When an undocumented alien is repatriated, the deportation impacts both the deportee and also the family that is left behind in various ways.
 Therefore, this study will analysis the implication of deportation on the children and families of undocumented foreigners living in the UK.

-Children immigrant is extremely powerless, many of them suffered trauma and persecution even before reaching Europe.
+* grammar - Children immigrant is extremely powerless, many of them suffered trauma and persecution even before reaching Europe.
 Their rights must be carefully recognised and respected.
-Some eviction strategies involve the use of power however, Children can also be harmed when power is used against adult family members.
-Recently, Western European countries, mainly Austria, Germany, Sweden and Switzerland, has been deported forcibly thousands of residents to Kosovo and other Balkan countries.
-This is the perfect opportunity to rethink the fleeting approach of Children.
+Some eviction strategies involve the use of power however, cChildren can also be harmed when power is used against adult family members.
+Recently, Western European countries, mainly Austria, Germany, Sweden and Switzerland, hashave been deported forcibly thousands of residents to Kosovo and other Balkan countries.
+This is the perfect opportunity to rethink the fleeting approach of Children ( why are you using capital C for children?.
 Children are the most important and social professionals in European countries should always make the most of them.
 Therefore, this study focuses on the impact of deportation on young people and groups of illegal immigrants living in the UK.
+You need to tease out the legal issue to be discussed here.
+What are your aims/objectives?
+What conclusions do you hope to draw?

 The United Nations has repeatedly drawn the attention of US experts to the impact of the so-called “zero resistance” strategy on future generations that are likely to be received by planned immigrants, including carriers.
 There are tons of unidentified residents entering our country under immigration law, but for whatever reason, they often lose the feeling of staying in the UK and become illegal immigrants.